 You need a backpack that fits your torso length, first and foremost.

 As far as capacity goes, you need a backpack that will fit all your gear with 10-15 liters more room for food and other extras.
 This means you should buy your backpack after you’ve bought all the rest of your gear to avoid buying one that’s too small.

 Higher volume packs usually have higher weight capacities, too.
 That means if you’re going on longer trips you should get a bigger backpack to fit and carry all the food and gear you’ll need.
 Remember, five, six, or seven days’ worth of food weighs a lot!

 - Lighter gear isn’t always the answer, sometimes you just have to bring less stuff

 - Dental floss can double as thread if you need to do any field repairs.
 Pack a single needle somewhere safe to use with floss

 - Save weight by bringing fewer stuff sacks – your backpack is one big stuff sack already

 - Use a website like Lighterpack to digitally organize all your gear

-We hope this gear list for ultralight backpacking helps you reduce your pack weight.
-Most importantly, we hope it helps you get out there and have some fun UL outdoor adventure!
+We hope this guide helps you substantially reduce your pack weight.
+Most importantly, we hope it helps you get out there and have some fun UL outdoor adventures!